neumino/neumino.github.io/movies.md

-### Fist Fight
+### Shepherds and Butchers
-*Released on 2017-02-16, vote average 7.2*
+*Released on 2017-03-03, vote average 6*

-When one school teacher gets the other fired, he is challenged to an after-school fight.
+A lawyer takes on a case of a prison guard in South Africa who is traumatized by the executions he&#39;s witnessed.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/XP1md_u8ClE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/iPVOtTJ4qHI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>